 ALS Hearings in Atlanta

-After a DUI arrest, you only have ten days to schedule an ALS hearing or your driver's license will be automatically suspended, regardless of the outcome of your DUI court case.
+After a DUI arrest, you only have thirty days to schedule an ALS hearing or your driver's license will be automatically suspended, regardless of the outcome of your DUI court case.
 An ALS hearing (Administrative License Suspension hearing) is not connected to the court proceedings of your DUI, but is a separate procedure through the Georgia Department of Driver Services.